 Any NHS projects go through the relevant HRA process, however the University retains a registry of all projects and approvals.

-This year RIS developed and rolled out an Ethics and Governance toolkit.
-It is designed to provide guidance on the high-risk ethical areas and to act as a central hub for support and information.
+The Ethics and Governance toolkit has been further developed in conjunction with the Ethics Policy and online ethics system.
+This provides guidance on the high-risk ethical areas and acts as a central hub for support and information.
+Whilst systems already exists to monitor the completion of funding staff and student projects, the adoption of the new system will both extend this assurance to unfunded projects and make assurance easier.
 Additional support and training for researchers on ethical considerations is available from a variety of sources (see 2.4 and 2.5).

 2.2 Comply with ethical, legal and professional frameworks, obligations and standards as required by statutory and regulatory authorities, and by employers, funders and other relevant stakeholders